sblair12/CS332-Lab3-NEW/CardGame/CardGame/ReadMe.txt

 Note: A computer Player can become a normal, user-driven Player if the computer leaves and the user takes the computer's name.
 This is intended behavior.

+The computer is called by specifying a name with an '*' after it.
+A computer Player is separated from a normal Player only by a bool member variable in the Player struct.
+If an '*' is detected in the name given, then this bool is set to true.
+The bool determines whether user input is taken in during that Player's before and after turn.
+If it is true, then logic is used to determine the computer Player's choices.
+What choices this computer will take is based off of the functionality given in the assignment instructions.

+Computer card discard logic is done in two separate methods, one to determine the number of cards to discard, and the other to determine which cards to discard.
+The rank of the hand is used, followed by going through different cases of finding where the most significant card is in the hand that is held.
+Once this is determined, the number of cards and position of the cards to be discarded is returned back to the main function to be processed in the same way that any user input would also be processed.

+1. {
+"CardGame fivecarddraw shane joel* steve*"
+		Added: shane
+		Added: joel     (Computer)
+		Added: steve    (Computer)

+		joel    10C     JC      QS      KD      KS

+		How many cards to discard?
+		3       *Computer*

+		Discarding QS JC 10C

+		steve   10H     JD      JH      QD      AS

+		How many cards to discard?
+		3       *Computer*

+		Discarding AS QD 10H

+		shane   2S      6H      7S      8D      AD

+		How many cards to discard?
+		Please give a VALID number of cards to discard, from 0 to 5 4

+		Which cards to discard? (indices 1-5, separate choices by spaces, ex: 1 2 4) Please give valid card indices, from 1 to 5
+		1 2 3 4
+		Discarding 8D 7S 6H 2S

+		joel    4H      9H      QH      KD      KS
+		steve   7C      8H      JD      JH      AC
+		shane   4C      5C      8S      QC      AD

+		joel    (Computer)
+		Wins:   1 Losses: 0
+		4H      9H      QH      KD      KS              One Pair

+		steve   (Computer)
+		Wins:   0 Losses: 1
+		7C      8H      JD      JH      AC              One Pair

+		shane
+		Wins:   0 Losses: 1
+		4C      5C      8S      QC      AD              High Card

+		Does any Player want to leave?
+(Y/n) n
+		Do any new Players want to join?
+(Y/n) n

+		steve   3H      3S      6D      9D      9H

+		How many cards to discard?
+		1       *Computer*

+		Discarding 6D

+		shane   4C      5S      7D      7H      JC

+		How many cards to discard?
+		Please give a VALID number of cards to discard, from 0 to 5 2

+		Which cards to discard? (indices 1-5, separate choices by spaces, ex: 1 2 4) Please give valid card indices, from 1 to 5
+		1 2
+		Discarding 5S 4C

+		joel    2C      4S      8D      8H      QD

+		How many cards to discard?
+		3       *Computer*

+		Discarding QD 4S 2C

+		steve   3H      3S      9D      9H      JH
+		shane   7C      7D      7H      JC      JD
+		joel    2D      2H      8D      8H      AC

+		shane
+		Wins:   1 Losses: 1
+		7C      7D      7H      JC      JD              Full House

+		steve   (Computer)
+		Wins:   0 Losses: 2
+		3H      3S      9D      9H      JH              Two Pairs

+		joel    (Computer)
+		Wins:   1 Losses: 1
+		2D      2H      8D      8H      AC              Two Pairs

+		Does any Player want to leave?
+(Y/n) n
+		Do any new Players want to join?
+(Y/n) n

+		shane   2C      5H      9H      10D     AD

+		How many cards to discard?
+		Please give a VALID number of cards to discard, from 0 to 5 3

+		Which cards to discard? (indices 1-5, separate choices by spaces, ex: 1 2 4) Please give valid card indices, from 1 to 5
+		1 2 3
+		Discarding 9H 5H 2C

+		joel    4C      5C      6H      9D      QH

+		How many cards to discard?
+		3       *Computer*

+		Discarding 6H 5C 4C

+		steve   3C      6C      7S      JH      KH

+		How many cards to discard?
+		3       *Computer*

+		Discarding 7S 6C 3C

+		shane   2H      8S      10D     QS      AD
+		joel    9D      9S      JC      QH      KC
+		steve   7C      7D      10C     JH      KH

+		joel    (Computer)
+		Wins:   2 Losses: 1
+		9D      9S      JC      QH      KC              One Pair

+		steve   (Computer)
+		Wins:   0 Losses: 3
+		7C      7D      10C     JH      KH              One Pair

+		shane
+		Wins:   1 Losses: 2
+		2H      8S      10D     QS      AD              High Card

+		Does any Player want to leave?
+(Y/n)
+		Y
+		Which Players would like to leave? (separate names with spaces, ex: joe bob billybob) shane joel steve
+		Finding: shane
+		Bye shane!
+		Finding: joel
+		Bye joel!
+		Finding: steve
+		Bye steve!
+		Do any new Players want to join?
+(Y/n) n

+		Not enough Players, ending game...
+		Game ended!
+}